alexandrosraikos/policyms/README.md

 Clone the repository, zip and install via the WordPress dashboard.

-Head to the Dashboard > Settings > PolicyCLOUD Data Marketplace to enter your PolicyCLOUD Data Marketplace API credentials as provided by the API administrator.
+Head to the Dashboard > Settings > Policy Cloud Data Marketplace to enter your Policy Cloud Data Marketplace API credentials as provided by the API administrator.

 ### Shortcodes

-Use the shortcodes below for all PolicyCLOUD Data Marketplace API functionality.
+Use the shortcodes below for all Policy Cloud Data Marketplace API functionality.

 #### Log In